MohammadShehadeh/recipes-search-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### npm run format

+Prettier is used for code formatting.
+To ensure consistent formatting throughout the project.\
+This command will automatically format the code based on the rules defined in the .prettierrc configuration file.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\